Engagement and Faculty Development

 Dr. Leslie J. Couse is Executive Director of Engagement and Faculty Development at the University of New Hampshire, where she leads programs in faculty development to promote academic success and faculty leadership development.
 Included within the office is the Center for Excellence and Innovation in Teaching and Learning which promotes pedagogical practices that enhance student learning.

-These semester-long learning communities of interdisciplinary faculty include the Research and Engagement Academy, the UNH Writing Academy, and Pathway to Professorship.
-Committed to strengthening higher education, she is co-chair of the new President's Leadership Academy, and Advancing Academic Leaders, where she draws on her expertise as a former department chair and non-profit leader.
+These semester-long interdisciplinary learning communities of faculty include the Research and Engagement Academy, the UNH Writing Academy, and Pathway to Professorship.
+Committed to strengthening higher education, she is co-chair of the new President's Leadership Academy, and Advancing Academic Leaders, where she draws on her expertise as a former department chair, professor of education, and non-profit leader.

-In 2016, she was named the Kimball Faculty Fellow, the highest award given to a member of the Education Department for exemplary leadership in education, and bestowed a UNH Teaching Excellence Award in 2013.
+In 2016, she was named the Kimball Faculty Fellow, the highest award given to a member of the Education Department for exemplary leadership in education, and received a UNH Teaching Excellence Award in 2013.
 Dr. Couse was awarded her Ph.D. in Child and Family Studies from Syracuse University, a Masters of Public Administration from Russell Sage College and a Master of Science in Education from State University of New York at Brockport.
 She completed her undergraduate education at the State University of New York at Cortland.

 Thompson Hall Rm 303